luyadev/luya/docs/guide/app-assets.md

 }
 ```

-From the example above the css file `style.css` would be looked up in the location `@app/resources/css/styles`.
+From the example above the CSS file `style.css` would be looked up in the location `@app/resources/css/styles`.

 > In a project context, we recommend to *not* store images inside the asset sources.
 Images should stored in the `public_html` folder and you can access them in the view with `src="<?= $this->publicHtml; ?>/myimage.jpg"`.